netzkolchose/django-computedfields/computedfields/docs/manual.rst

             return u'%s, %s' % (self.surname, self.forename)

-``combined`` will be turned into a real database field and can be accessed and searched like any other field.
-During saving the value gets calculated and written to the database.
+``combined`` will be turned into a real database field and can be accessed and searched like any other database field.
+During saving the associated method gets called and it's result written to the database.
 With the method ``compute('fieldname')`` you can inspect the value that will be written, which is useful if you have pending
 changes: